mtelvers/bellsunday/index.md

 We have listed below some suggestions on how to make the most of the day, including hymns, readings, prayers and music.
 If you want to any to the list please send a link to the relevant site to <pro@cccbr.org.uk>

+Please do let us know if you will be taking part so we can add you to our map.
+Use the contact form next to the map at the bottom of this page.

 ## How to be involved

 Here are a few suggestions of how to get involved.
 We'd love to hear what other ideas you have, contact <pro@cccbr.org.uk>